MikoBie/losowosc/README.md

 The repository is organized as follows:

 * [data](data) - it consists of two files in `csv` format with raw data for Study 1 and Study 2, and one folder with processed data for both studies.
 In the latter, you will find two files for Study 1 (`Study1.csv` and `Study1_seq8.csv`) and one for Study 2 -- `Study2.csv`.
 * [codebooks](codebooks) - it consists codebooks for all data in `txt` format.
 However, they are aggregated by the study.
-It means that for example codebook for Study 1 consists of variables description for both, raw and processed, data.
+It means that for example codebook for Study 1 consists of variables description for both, raw and processed data.
 * [notebooks](notebooks) -  this folder is named after `R` notebooks because we performed all the statistical analysis using `R` programming language.
 It consists of three files: `Main.Rmd`, `Process_raw_data.Rmd`, and `Supplementary_Materials.Rmd`.
 Each script is written in `R` programming language, however, `Process_raw_data.Rmd` and `Supplementary_Materials.Rmd` require also having `python3` virtual environment created (see Setup to learn how to do it).
 * [png](png) - it contains all pictures used in the article in the png format.